 With the freight industry currently growing and expanding, there are plenty of jobs to be filled.
 One such job is that of a freight forwarder – you work with importers and exporters to secure freight.

 But in order to work as a forwarder, you will need to get a freight forwarder license.
 To get your license you need to cover a number of freight forwarder license requirements such as getting a freight broker bond.

-Read on to find out how to get your freight forwarder license and why you need a surety bond!
+Read on to find out how to get your freight forwarder license or jump straight to the infographic.

 What’s the difference between freight forwarders and freight brokers?